seniorcreative/react-coding-test-oct-24/README.md

 ## About the challenge

 This is a take-home test and can be completed in your own time.
 You may be asked how long you took to complete the challenge but there is no time limit.
+Having said that, it's designed so you shouldn't need to spend more than a couple of hours on it.

 The project comes with UI pre-built using Tailwind CSS but it is entirely static.
 The challenge is to process data in `src/data/npm-advisories.json`, render it in the UI and hook up the various filters in the sidebar.
 In addition to this, any filters which a user applies should be re-applied if they close and re-open the app at a later date (not just page refresh).

 The challenge should use whichever React-based conventions or libraries you are most comfortable with.
 Candidates are welcome to use TypeScript but it is by no means a requirement.